 I was born in California, raised all over the country, finally settling in the Pacific Northwest.
 I received my undergraduate from Humboldt State University in Wildlife Biology emphasizing in Environmental Ethics and Communication.
-Some of my past work history includes, Educational Coordinator for the Wright Wildlife Refuge, Naturalist for the Oregon Zoo, Recreational Leader for the Blue Lake and Tualatin Hills Parks and Recreation Departments, and until recently an After-School Teacher through VHFLC at the German American School of Portland.
+Some of my past work history includes, Educational Coordinator for the Wright Wildlife Refuge, Naturalist for the Oregon Zoo, and Recreational Director for Blue Lake and Tualatin Hills Parks and Recreation Departments.
 I am looking forward to being an official part of the GSP team, since they have already welcomed me into their family.
-Currently I am working on my Masters of Zoology Science Education, through Miami University.
+In December 2013, I received my Masters of Zoology Science Inquiry Education, through Miami University.
 It is a Global Field Program, which encourages international travels for firsthand experiences with inquiry-driven education, environmental stewardship, and global understanding.
-And the best part is you bring all this back to the classroom to promote awareness of global and local conservation issues.
-I truly enjoy introducing children to the natural world and learning together how we can be the difference the world needs.
-Contact Ashley
+The best part is that I bring all this back to the classroom to promote awareness of global and local conservation issues.
+I truly enjoy introducing children to the natur l world and learning together how we can be the difference the world needs.

 I was born and raised in Giengen a. d.
 Brenz, a beautiful part of Germany called Schwabenländle.
 As a teenager I enjoyed working with younger students, so deciding on what to do as a profession was easy: education!
 I studied to become an elementary school teacher in Freiburg im Breisgau.
 After completing my teacher training in Ulm I enjoyed working at several schools, one of which was in Berlin.
 After my second son was born, my husband, the kids, and I moved to Portland in June of 2012.
 I look forward greatly to teaching one of the most exciting subjects of all: physical education (P.E.) at GSP this upcoming school year.
 I will give my very best to make this a wonderful and fun time we all can have together!
 Contact Sarah